Skip to main content

 What is EUD

-For the development of Starcraft maps, EUD is almost the origin of all map development techniques.
+EUD is the origin of virtually all StarCraft map gameplay techniques.

 EUD or EPD

-EUD is the abbreviation of Extended Unit Death (a technique to extend the use of unit death count triggers).
-This technique originates from the buffer overflow vulnerabilities that exist in the Deaths conditions and SetDeaths actions of the trigger editor in the map editor of StarCraft 1.08 and previous versions.
+EUD stands for Extended Unit Death — a technique that extends the use of unit death count triggers.
+It originated from buffer overflow vulnerabilities in the Deaths condition and SetDeaths action found in the trigger editor of StarCraft's map editor (version 1.08 and earlier).

 • The descriptive prototypes of the Deaths condition and SetDeaths action are as follows